 Grab this free pattern to create a fun DIY Children’s Holiday Apron!
 Perfect for baking cookies, decorating gingerbread houses and other holiday festivities!

 The tutorial is below, along with the free pattern.
 Aprons make great gifts for kids, especially paired with a cookbook or baking set!
-I’ll be back later this week with a no-sew spin on this project! :)
+I’ll be back later this week with a no-sew spin on this project! :) Update: Here is the link for my no-sew Gingerbread Apron!

 - Free printable Pattern – located at the end of this post